Constraining millisecond pulsar geometry using time-aligned radio and gamma-ray pulse profile: Fitting method

 We mainly focus on the sources with clearly measured gamma-ray and radio light curves with high signal-to-noise ratios.
-Of the numerous sources observed both in gamma-rays and radio bands and reported in the $2^\mathrm{nd}$ Fermi Catalogue \mbox{\citep{abdo_second_2013}}, we pick-up pulsars with (1) double-peaks observed in gamma-rays for the complete phase of the pulsar, (2) well-described prominent peak in the radio profile and clear peak locations, (3) gamma-ray peak detection time which is not very close to that of the prominent radio peak, to obtain their gamma-ray peak phases (localized accordingly to their radio peaks).
-We should note that the gamma-ray peak properties of pulsars, which do not suits the item (3) given above, could not be reproduced by our model.
-Some freedom in the emission height could add retardation effects shifting the gamma-ray light-curves in the right direction.
-However, this is at the expense of adding a new free parameter in our model that we want to avoid in a first attempt to constrain the geometry.
+Of the numerous sources observed both in gamma-rays and radio bands and reported in the secong Fermi Catalogue \mbox{\citep{abdo_second_2013}}, we pick up pulsars with (1) double-peaks observed in gamma-rays for the complete phase of the pulsar, (2) a well-described prominent peak in the radio profile and clear peak locations, and (3) a gamma-ray peak detection time which is not very close to that of the prominent radio peak in order to obtain their gamma-ray peak phases (localised according to their radio peaks).
+We should note that the gamma-ray peak properties of pulsars, which do not suit item (3) given above, could not be reproduced by our model.
+Some freedom in the emission height could add retardation effects, shifting the gamma-ray light curves in the right direction.
+However, this is at the expense of adding a new free parameter in our model, which we want to avoid in a first attempt to constrain the geometry.